ncan33/STIF-2019/arduino_code/final_code_STIF/README.md

   * Reupload the code, this will automatically restart the arduino
   * Hit the red reset button on the Arduino
-  * Cut power supply to the Arduino, then reintroduce it
+  * Cut power supply to the Arduino, then reintroduce it Tare before each usage.
+Tare more as needed throughout data collection.

 ## Measurement Unit
 The measurement unit is user defined, and the default unit is pound-force.